 When we went to look at the trailer, we visited with the owner, who it turns out, is in the process of building a new home.
 He was lamenting how he had been looking for someone to help with preparing the site -- cutting trees and clearing brush -- and hadn’t been able to find anyone.
-He said he couldn’t pay someone top dollar to do it, but that it would at least be minimum wage.
+He said he couldn’t pay someone top dollar to do it, but it would be more than minimum wage.

-Another day’s discussion centered on the local carpenter’s need for someone to help set up concrete forms.
-One of the men was telling the others that one of them should go get a job with the local carpenter who was over at the church putting in new sidewalks.
+Another day, the discussion centered on the local carpenter’s need for someone to help set up concrete forms.
+One of the men was telling the others that one of them should go get a job with the local carpenter, who was over at the church putting in new sidewalks.
 He was concerned because the carpenter was suppose to be out doing some work for him, but was behind because he was short handed.

 Here are a few tips on how best to take advantage of the local coffee club as a resource for finding work:

 ~ Be there before, as well as during, the peak times – usually early.
 Here, the cafe is normally full before 7:00 am.

 ~ Plan on a leisurely breakfast, lingering longer than what it takes to just eat.
 In the case here, it is not until nearly 9:00 that the last of the bunch is dispersing to go about their day’s business.

 ~ Make it a habit to smile and say hello when you walk in the door.
 Make eye contact and nod a greeting at someone.

 ~ Sit so you are on the fringes of the group.
 This allows you to overhear the conversations without butting in.
 Remember, this is a group of locals.
 However, you want to be close enough to not isolate yourself from them.